SimonCropp/Argon/docs/ConditionalProperties.md

       <title>IContractResolver</title>
       <content>
         <para>ShouldSerialize can also be set using an <codeEntityReference>T:Argon.Serialization.IContractResolver</codeEntityReference>.
-        Conditionally serializing a property using an IContractResolver is useful if you don't want to place a ShouldSerialize method on a class or you didn't declare the class and are unable to.</para>
+        Conditionally serializing a property using an IContractResolver is useful avoid placing a ShouldSerialize method on a class or are unable to.</para>

 <code lang="cs" source="..\Src\Tests\Documentation\ConditionalPropertiesTests.cs" region="ShouldSerializeContractResolver" title="Conditional properties with IContractResolver" />